- What are the differences between school and college?

 - What should I do if I have a concern?

-If you do have any concerns about any matter concerning NPTC Group of Colleges, please contact your son/daughter/young person’s Personal Tutor/Course Co-ordinator in the first instance.
+If you do have any concerns about any matter concerning the NPTC Group of Colleges, please contact your son/daughter/young person’s Personal Tutor/Course Co-ordinator in the first instance.
 We do recommend that you talk through the problem with the tutor or the Head of School, as on most occasions we have found this is the best way to resolve problems.
-However if you are unable to resolve you concerns with the Tutor or Head then please seek further advice and guidance from Student Services.
+However, if you are unable to resolve your concerns with the Tutor or Head then please seek further advice and guidance from Student Services.

 - Who do I contact if I have a concern relating to religious, cultural or equality issues?

-In the first instance, please contact the Diversity Officer who is happy to discuss any matter related to equality or diversity.
-Contact the Diversity Officer on 01639 648175 or email@example.com
+In the first instance, please contact the Senior Student Involvement and Diversity Officer who will be happy to discuss any matter related to equality or diversity.
+Tel: 01639 648376.